 Copy values exactly

 Use the clipboard icons to copy and paste values directly from the Brew dashboard to avoid typos.
+Always copy DKIM values exactly—no extra spaces or quotes.

-Need support?
+Need Help?